A reader asks: how do I get promoted before my MBA application?

 - Evidence.
 Your track record shows you can already do it.

 - Sponsorship.
-Someone with influence will advocate for you in the room where the decision gets made.
+Someone with influence will advocate for you.

 Most people trying to “get promoted before the MBA” focus on #2.
 That’s the part you already have.
 The leverage is in #1 and #3.